An Executor may be required to perform many or all of the following activities according to the Illinois Probate Act*:

 6. Maintain property and ensure it is properly secured and insured.
 If no provisions are made in the will, the Executor must list and sell the real estate on the open market.

-This includes keeping up a house until it is distributed to heirs or sold.
+This includes maintaining a house until it is distributed to heirs or sold.
 Also, an executor must preserve and protect all personal property.

 7. Pay the estate's debts and taxes